 8.3.4.
 Vehicles equipped with periodically regenerating systems

 8.3.4.1.
-All results shall be corrected with the Ki factors or with the Ki offsets developed by the procedures in Appendix 1 to Annex B6 of the UN Regulation No. [154] on WLTP for type-approval of a vehicle type with a periodically regenerating system.
+All results shall be corrected with the Ki factors or with the Ki offsets developed by the procedures in Appendix 1 to Annex B6 of UN Regulation No. 154 on WLTP for type-approval of a vehicle type with a periodically regenerating system.
 The Ki factor or the Ki offset shall be applied to the final results after evaluation in accordance with Annex 11.

 8.3.4.2.
 If the final emissions as calculated in Annex 11 are above the applicable emission limits, then the occurrence of regeneration shall be verified.
 The verification of a regeneration may be based on expert judgement through cross-correlation of several of the following signals, which may include exhaust temperature, PN, CO2, O2 measurements in combination with vehicle speed and acceleration.
 If the vehicle has a regeneration recognition feature, it shall be used to determine the occurrence of regeneration.
 The manufacturer may advise how to recognise whether regeneration has taken place in case such a signal is not available.